Band Member Bio's

 Lead Singer and Guitarist

-Larry “Bunky” Jackson Jr. has been a guitar player for 42 years in the Central Florida area.
+Larry “Bunky” Jackson Jr. has been a guitar player since 1976 in the Central Florida area.
 He started at the age of 6 years old in a musical family.
 His Father, Mother and Sister all played music.
 Larry started playing bluegrass music in a small central Florida band called the Bluegrass Little Bits.
 Traveling over the Southeastern US playing, and singing was a big part of his young life.
 In 1988, Larry was invited to join the Plant City, Florida based Southern Star Bluegrass band as the lead singer and guitarist.
 They played many fairs and festivals in the Central Florida are including a 23-year engagement at the Florida Strawberry Festival.
 In 1995 Southern Star Bluegrass was invited to perform at the Grand Ole Opry in Nashville, Tennessee.
 Performing with Bill Monroe and many of the current Bluegrass bands during that time.
 In 2005, Larry formed the band Southern Express Bluegrass.
 Bringing his years of performing experience and professionalism to the stage.
 Larry lives in Auburndale, Florida with his wife and 2 kids.

 Banjo and DoJo

 Ron has been playing the banjo since he was 10 years old.
 At the age 0f 13 he established The Sunshine Bluegrass Boys along with world class musician Mike Marshall..This group of teenagers performed all around the southeast until 1978.
 Ron then joined The American Bluegrass Express from Orlando.
 This band included Marty Raybon who went on to become the lead singer for the supergroup Shenandoah..
 He has also been a member of the Orange Blossum Bluegrass band also from central Florida.
-Ron is a lifelong resident of central Florida and currently resides in Auburndale along with his wife of 38 years Pam.
+Ron is a lifelong resident of central Florida and currently resides in Auburndale along with his wife of many years Pam.
 Together they have 5 children and enjoy traveling and fishing

 Upright and Electric Bass , Lead and Tenor Singer